 Earning one of the highest scores we have seen so far, the Roomba i7+ does a fantastic job of navigating around your home and cleaning the vast majority of it.
 It does a great job cleaning both hard floors and carpets, all while having an extensive set of smart features and functions.
 This robot can even empty its own collection bin, using the automatic dirt disposal base, and offers an almost perfect balance of navigational and cleaning abilities.
-However, this robot is definitely on the more expensive side, with the robot alone retailing for around $700 and the combo pack of the robot and the dirt disposal base listing for $950-$1000.
+However, this robot is definitely on the more expensive side, with the robot alone retailing for a lot and the dirt disposal base adding hundreds more.
 Additionally, if you have cats or dogs, then this might not be the vacuum for you, as the i7+ delivered an abysmal performance when it came to picking up pet hair.

 iRobot Roomba i7+ with Clean Base Automatic Dirt Disposal Review